Nowadays, vehicles have become so much safer than they’ve ever been, and only continue to improve by the decade.

 Labor costs will also usually be reasonable, as the job doesn’t involve tearing apart any major components.

-Prepare Your Vehicle And Your Tools
+Prepare Your Vehicle and Your Tools

 Firstly, you will need to disconnect the battery.
 Almost anything beyond changing the oil or checking fluids will necessitate this, as working with electrical systems can result in an injury or short to the electric system.